uniq47/User-Registration-using-Spring-/README.md

 # User Registration
-Using spring  created a web app where we can enter a info for a student, student number, first name, last name, and the email, what classes interested, and where the individual is comming from and where is he going to.
+Using spring  created a web app with xml file where we can enter a info for a student, student number, first name, last name, and the email, what classes interested, and where the individual is comming from and where is he going to.